gaomn/CSVC-PSO/README_EN.md

 This repository is the official implementation of:

-**"CSVC-PSO: Support Vector Classifier-based Particle Swarm Optimization for Dynamic Optimization Problems"**
+**"A Clustering-based Support Vector Classifier for Dynamic Time-Linkage Optimization"**

 *Published in: IEEE Symposium Series on Computational Intelligence (SSCI) 2023*